Teacher of MFL

 Didcot Girls’ School is a dynamic school.
-In December 2015, the school was judged to be Outstanding.
-As Ofsted recognised, we invest in all of our staff: ‘Staff have exceptional opportunities for professional development.
-Staff feel valued and really like working in the school.
-Morale is very high.'(Ofsted).
+In November 2022, the school was judged to be Outstanding.
+As Ofsted recognised, we invest in all of our staff:

 We are a values-driven school, committed to high quality teaching and learning and respectful relationships within an inclusive learning community.
 Developing stimulating and student-centred teaching and learning is at the centre of our school development work.
 We work hard to ensure that all girls’ education enables our students to develop confidence, leadership skills and high levels of aspiration.

-Summer 2019 GCSE results were superb with 83% of all students achieving 4+ in English and Maths, and 64% doing the same at 5+.
-Our Attainment 8 figure was significantly above national average at 54.3 and our most recent Progress 8 score of +0.71 places us the top 3% of schools nationally.
+Summer 2022 GCSE results were superb with 88% of all students achieving 4+ in English and Maths, and 72% doing the same at 5+.
 Results at A level in the mixed sixth form shared with our partner school, St Birinus School, are also extremely strong with 44% of grades awarded as A* or A and 68% achieving Grades A*-B. These results place us as one of the highest performing schools in the county.

 The ideal candidate will have a passion for learning and high standards and will enjoy drawing on evidence-based practice from wider trends in pedagogy to give our pupils the very best teaching in Modern Languages.
 You will be someone who can contribute positively to our school ethos and values and who shares our vision to ensure limitless opportunities for young women.